pbl64k/coursera-progfun-faqs/week6-a5-forcomp-faq.md

 You should not submit this part of your code, especially if you do this with mutable containers.
 Note that while doing this with mutable containers is the most straightforward way to do this, it's not strictly necessary, as Scala already has the fundamental "caching" mechanism implemented in form of `lazy val`s.
 Given those, we can do the rest without mutable data structures.
 Also note that in pure world lazy evaluation strategy is equivalent to call-by-name to the factor of computational complexity - that is, it's an optimization that preserves expression semantics.

 **I don't get it.
-How an you cache anything without mutable values?**
+How can you cache anything without mutable values?**

     object Main extends App {
       class MemoStringFunction[T](f: String => T, x: String) {